Falling stars are small meteors that light up when they enter the earth's atmosphere and then burn up.

 This is what the falling star looks like!
 Have fun tinkering and giving away!

-Sorry that you did not find this post helpful!
+Sorry for not finding this post helpful!

 Help us improve it!

-Tell us what we can do better!
+Tell us what we can improve!